Key Points

 Mobile inspection on site

-Engineers complete thorough examinations directly on their phone or tablet — no paper, no re-entry back at the office.
+Engineers complete thorough examinations directly on their phone or tablet with no paper and no re-entry back at the office.
 All required LOLER fields are built in.

 Automatic report generation